daniel-butler-irl/CoinNode/ci/AI_Prompts.md

 # Prompts

 > design a ci workflow for GHA put the actual workflows in CI directory and point to them.
-Use minimal secure actions prefering first parties like github. first stage should be to run the precommit incase a developer sikpped it locally.
+Use minimal secure actions prefering first parties like github. first stage should be to run the precommit in case a developer skipped it locally.
 Then build, scan and push the image to ghcr and create a release.
 Sign all artifacts and consider security as a high priority.

 **AI PLAN**